 When to Make Your Own Buttermilk

-I love the flavor that buttermilk adds to recipes like pancakes, scones, and of course buttermilk biscuits, but sometimes I realize that I forgot to pick up buttermilk at the grocery store, or what I had is actually way past the expiration date and I’m quickly in need of a buttermilk substitute.
+I love the flavor that buttermilk adds to recipes like pancakes, scones, and of course buttermilk biscuits.
+Sometimes I realize that I forgot to pick up buttermilk at the grocery store.
+Or what I had is actually way past the expiration date and I’m quickly in need of a homemade buttermilk substitute.

-For those type of situations it is nice to have this kitchen tip for How to Make Homemade Buttermilk up your sleeve.
-With common ingredients you can easily make homemade buttermilk to use in your recipes.
+For those type of situations it is nice to have this kitchen tip for how to make buttermilk up your sleeve.
+With common ingredients, you can easily make homemade buttermilk to use in your recipes.

-All of the methods for homemade buttermilk start with regular milk, so you’ll need to at least have that on hand.
+Most of the methods for homemade buttermilk that I’ve outlined below start with regular milk (whole milk works best), so you’ll need to at least have that on hand.